What we do

 Who we are

-Jocelyn Langer is a Spanish teacher and translator, with a focus on medical translation and interpretation, educational texts, and translation and interpreting for social justice movements.
+Jocelyn Langer is a translator, with a focus on medical translation and interpretation, educational texts, and translation and interpreting for social justice movements.
 She manages collaborative translation projects and facilitates connections between translators and community groups seeking translation.
 Jocelyn also specializes in plain language editing and messaging for advertising and outreach materials.

 Joe Keady has been a working German- and Spanish-to-English translator since 2008.
 He mostly works with legal and technical documents as well as ad copy, but has also translated two books of historiography (so far), a number of essays for the value-critique journal Krisis, and is working on a translation of Rudolf Rocker's memoirs for PM Press.
 He has also been subtitling film and video releases since 2016, beginning with his work as the in-house subtitler at the DEFA Film Library, and is a member of the editorial collective for Barricade: A Journal of Antifascism and Translation.